Compare House Removals

 Next, you'll need to carefully pack each part of the dismantled bed.
 Start by wrapping each part in old sheets or protective covers.
 To fully protect the bed parts, wrap each item in bubble wrap and extra protective covers after you've wrapped them in sheets.

 If your bed is wooden, don't wrap the parts in bubble wrap.
 Only use bubble wrap after it's been covered in protective sheets.
 Any sort of plastic wrap will only cause damage to the surface of the wood.
 After packing, you should label the boxes so when it's easier when it comes to unpacking.
+To save an extra 10% on moving boxes, use code CMM10 when buying packing boxes.

 Your bed will be easier to move once it's been dismantled and packed, but some circumstances it may be difficult to move out of the room and downstairs.
 Give the removal company plenty of notice if you know it will be tricky to move your bed.
 They are trained professionals and have experience of moving awkward items.